cdktf/cdktf-provider-googlebeta/docs/googleClouddeployDeliveryPipeline.python.md

 Required.
 Name of the Kubernetes Service.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.72.1/docs/resources/google_clouddeploy_delivery_pipeline#service GoogleClouddeployDeliveryPipeline#service}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.74.0/docs/resources/google_clouddeploy_delivery_pipeline#service GoogleClouddeployDeliveryPipeline#service}

+---

+###### `disable_pod_overprovisioning`<sup>Optional</sup> <a name="disable_pod_overprovisioning" id="@cdktf/provider-google-beta.googleClouddeployDeliveryPipeline.GoogleClouddeployDeliveryPipelineSerialPipelineStagesStrategyCanaryRuntimeConfigKubernetesOutputReference.putServiceNetworking.parameter.disablePodOverprovisioning"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Optional.

+Whether to disable Pod overprovisioning.
+If Pod overprovisioning is disabled then Cloud Deploy will limit the number of total Pods used for the deployment strategy to the number of Pods the Deployment has on the cluster.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.74.0/docs/resources/google_clouddeploy_delivery_pipeline#disable_pod_overprovisioning GoogleClouddeployDeliveryPipeline#disable_pod_overprovisioning}

 ---